 Finally, for geographic factors, we constructed four variables at the level of the 47 prefectures.
 We collected the number of jobs in national universities located in each prefecture as a proxy for academic research jobs (#national university employment), and the number of jobs in private universities as a proxy for teaching-oriented job opportunities (#private university employment).
 This is based on the assumption that national universities tend to be research-intensive and private universities tend to be teaching-oriented.
 We also collected employment numbers for each prefecture as a measure of employment opportunities in the private sector (#industrial employment).
+This is provided in the private sector (#industrial employment).
 Finally, we take number of PhD graduates in universities in the same prefecture to measure the labor supply (#PhD graduate).